-- 1. Loosen the two captive screws that secure the base cover to the palm-rest and keyboard assembly. - 2.
-Remove the seven screws (M2x4) that secure the base cover to the palm-rest and keyboard assembly.

-- 3. Using a plastic scribe, pry the base cover starting from the recess at the display hinge and work your way around the sides to remove the base cover. - 4.
+- 1. Loosen the two captive screws (M2x7.5) that secure the base cover to the palm-rest and keyboard assembly. - 2.
+Remove the seven screws (M2x4) that secure the base cover to the palm-rest and keyboard assembly. - 3.
+Using a plastic scribe, pry the base cover starting from the recess at the display hinge and work your way around the sides to remove the base cover. - 4.
 Lift the base cover off the palm-rest and keyboard assembly. - 5.
-Disconnect the battery cable from the system board.

-i NOTE: Disconnect the battery cable only when you are continuing to remove other components from your computer.

-6. Press and hold the power button for five seconds to ground the computer and drain the flea power.
+Peel the tape and disconnect the battery cable from the system board. - NOTE: Disconnect the battery cable only when you are continuing to remove other components from your computer. - 6.
+Press and hold the power button for five seconds to ground the computer and drain the flea power.